 Pursuant to Civil L.R.
-5-1, parties are not required to include a certificate or acknowledgment of service upon registered ECF users when a document is filed electronically.
+5-1, except for civil complaints and other case-initiating documents in civil cases, parties are not required to include a certificate or acknowledgment of service upon registered ECF users when a document is filed electronically.
 Notification to those parties will be provided by the court's electronic filing system.